Demi-urge/menace_sandbox/docs/autonomous_sandbox.md

 (`SANDBOX_RECURSIVE_ISOLATED=1`). `sandbox_runner.discover_recursive_orphans`
 starts at each orphan and, when `SANDBOX_RECURSIVE_ORPHANS=1`, follows the import chain so that helper files are discovered automatically.
-Each candidate module is executed by `SelfTestService`; modules that pass are appended to `sandbox_data/module_map.json` while failures are logged and skipped.
+Each candidate module is executed by `SelfTestService`; all isolated modules run before final classification so redundancy is based on runtime behaviour.
+Modules that pass are appended to `sandbox_data/module_map.json` while failures are logged and skipped.
 Setting `SANDBOX_CLEAN_ORPHANS=1` cleans processed names out of `sandbox_data/orphan_modules.json` after a successful run.
 Disable recursion with